wubaoyuan/Lpbox-ADMM/README.md

 # Lp-Box ADMM for Integer Programming

+This project provides two implementations of [Lp-Box ADMM](https://ieeexplore.ieee.org/document/8378001/) using
+* [Matlab](matlab): full codes and full demos to reproduce all reported results in the manuscript.
+* [Python](python): full codes and one simple demo to demonstrate the usage.

+## Basic idea

 [Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method used for interger programming.
 Any problems with discrete constraints can be solved using Lp-Box ADMM.
 Since any discrete constraint can be easily transformed to binary constraint with an additional simplex constraint, we focus on the following problem with binary constraints:
 $$
   \mathop{\min}_x \ f(x) \quad \text{s.t.} \quad x \in \{0,1\}^n, x \in \mathcal{C}